 This church is not so big and going to concerts there makes it a nice intimate experience with everlasting memories.

-It is also a fixed location for the annual Motel Mozaique festival in April as it hosts the 3voor12 live sessions of the VPRO radio and TV channel.
+It was also a location for the annual Motel Mozaique festival in April as it hosted the 3voor12 live sessions of the VPRO radio and TV channel.
 I can highly recommend these sessions as you will get a little preview or showcase of some of the bands and artists booked for the festival.
-And it’s for FREE to visit, just make sure you’re on time as full house is full house.